tboy1337/cursor-auto-resume/README.md

 ### Will this work with future versions of Cursor?
 The script is designed with multiple fallback mechanisms and enhanced DOM targeting to maintain compatibility.
 As long as Cursor continues to use similar rate limit messages and "resume the conversation" links, the script should continue to work.
 If Cursor's interface changes, we'll update the tool to maintain compatibility while respecting their service.

-### How do I disable it?
-Close and reopen Cursor IDE, or refresh the window.
-The script automatically stops after 30 minutes.

 ### Does this bypass Cursor's rate limits?
 No. This tool only automates clicking the "resume the conversation" link that Cursor explicitly provides.
 It respects all cooldown periods and doesn't bypass any actual API limits.
 It simply automates an action that users are already permitted to perform manually.

-### Why does the script stop after 30 minutes?
-This is a safety feature to prevent indefinite running.
-You can reset the timer by calling `click_reset()` in the console if needed.

 ## License